ComplexSystemsModeling/itkVoronoiQuadEdgeMeshFilter/README.txt

 mkdir ./Build
 cd ./Build

-#     And again, use CMake on the CMakeLists.txt to configure and compile the different projects
+#     And again, use CMake on the CMakeLists.txt to configure
+#     and compile the different projects.

 ccmake ..